matztam/mikrotik-wifi-manager/README.md

 - Runs fully offline; all traffic stays between ESP32 and MikroTik over HTTP
 - Auto-detects browser language (de/en) and loads UI strings from `/data/i18n`
 - Known networks can be removed from the web UI without touching the router CLI
+- Built-in configuration portal (`/config.html`) with automatic SoftAP fallback when Wi-Fi credentials are missing or invalid

 ## Repository Map